Anti-Romani sentiment: Egypt

 In Egypt, the Ghagar (a term used for Dom people, often translated as “gypsies”) have long been the subject of public discrimination, cultural stigma, and negative media portrayal.
-While no formal refugee protests, the social exclusion of the Ghagar in Egypt is deeply rooted in popular culture and reinforced by state and private media.
+While there are no formal refugee protests, the social exclusion of the Ghagar in Egypt is deeply rooted in popular culture and reinforced by state and private media.

-In 2005, a popular Egyptian soap opera called “Al-Ghagar” portrayed the Ghagar as thieves, liars, and promiscuous women, reinforcing widespread stereotypes that cast them as morally corrupt outsiders.
-The show drew high ratings and helped popularize the idea that Ghagar live on the fringes of society, engaging in petty crime, fortune-telling, and music for survival.

 In urban neighborhoods like Ain Shams and Ezbet el-Nakhl, communities that identify or are identified as Ghagar have reported facing harassment, restricted employment opportunities, and police suspicion.
-Children from these communities are often bullied in schools, referred to as "اولاد الغجر" (“children of the gypsies”)—a term meant to suggest shame, untrustworthiness, and backwardness.

-In 2013, a Cairo newspaper column titled “Theft Is in Their Blood” described the Ghagar as having a “genetic inclination for deception and laziness.”
-The article was widely circulated online and met with little public pushback, reflecting how normalized anti-Ghagar sentiment is in Egyptian society.

-Although no hate crime laws exist in Egypt to prosecute public incitement against marginalized groups, derogatory speech about Ghagar is commonplace.
-Terms like "نَوَر" (Nawar) or "غجر" (Ghagar) are still used in everyday speech to mean someone uncivilized, dirty, or morally bankrupt.
-In some cases, even Egyptian public figures have referred to political opponents as "acting like Nawar," further cementing the group's image as a national underclass.

-The absence of civil rights advocacy or official recognition means the community remains voiceless in national discourse, even as they are continually cast as thieves, beggars, and outsiders by much of mainstream Egyptian society.

 Kosovo

 From the end of the Kosovo War in June 1999, about 80% of Kosovo's Romanis were expelled, amounting to approximately 100,000 expellees.
-For the 1999–2006 period, the European Roma Rights Centre documented numerous crimes perpetrated by Kosovo's ethnic Albanians with the purpose to expel the region of its Romani population along with other non-Albanian ethnic communities due to perceptions of collaboration with Yusgoslav authorities.
+For the 1999–2006 period, the European Roma Rights Centre documented numerous crimes perpetrated by Kosovo's ethnic Albanians with the purpose to expel the region of its Romani population, along with other various non-Albanian communities, as they were considered to be allied with Serbian national interests.

-These crimes included murder, abduction and illegal detention, torture, rape, arson, confiscation of houses and other property and forced labour.
-Whole Romani settlements were burned to the ground by Albanians.
-Romanis remaining in Kosovo are reported to be systematically denied fundamental human rights.
-They "live in a state of pervasive fear" and are routinely intimidated, verbally harassed and periodically attacked on racist grounds by Albanians.
+These crimes included murder, abduction and illegal detention, torture, arson, confiscation of houses and other property, and forced labour.
+Whole Romani neighbourhoods were burned to the ground after being expelled by Albanians.
+Romani people are routinely intimidated, verbally harassed and periodically attacked on ethnic and racist grounds by Albanians.
 The Romani community of Kosovo is regarded to be, for the most part, expelled and in exile.

 At UN internally displaced persons' camps in Kosovska Mitrovica for Romanis, the refugees were exposed to lead poisoning.